ljh131/mark-to-jsonml/README.md

   * priority used only when more than one parsers are competing (which means multiple parser return same index)

 ## Note on custom syntax parser
 The parser(this library itself) will call your custom parser in two different mode.
-1. Test mode and 2.
-Parse mode(non-test mode).
+1. Test mode (pre-parse mode) and 2.
+Parse mode.

-In test mode, you should return whether you can parse the given string and some information.
-In parse mode, you should parsed actual JsonML element.
+In test mode (pre-parse mode), you should return whether you can parse the given string and some information.

+In parse mode, you should return parsed actual JsonML element.
 All the other things are done automatically, including inline element parsing.
 See below for details.

-- In test mode:
+- In test mode (pre-parse mode):
   - Return null if you can't parse.
   - Return `{index, lastIndex, priority}` if you can parse.
     - index {Integer}: The position of given string that parser can parse.
     - lastIndex {Integer}: The next position after the parser has finished parse.
     - priority {Integer}: Priority is used when two or more parser returns same index in test mode.
 If you want more higher priority than others, return less than zero.
 Otherwise, just use 0.
-- In parse mode(non-test mode):
+- In parse mode:
   - Return the JsonML element.